Cashman Field: Original Cashman Field

 The original Cashman Field was built in 1947 on the same property as the modern stadium, with the grandstand on the hillside between the modern parking lots A and B and the field itself on the site of the modern parking lot B and the Cashman Theatre.
-The stadium was used for football and rodeos before the first baseball game was held on May 21, 1948.
+The original stadium, called Elks Stadium, was used for football and rodeos before the first baseball game was held on May 21, 1948.
 The stadium was designed primarily for football, rodeo, concerts and boxing with one large grandstand.
 For baseball this meant all the seats were along first base line.
 The stadium was home to the Las Vegas Wranglers from 1947 to 1952 and again from 1957 to 1958.
 Boxing matches were also held at the facility.
 The first professional football game in Las Vegas was held at the stadium in 1964 when the American Football League then-Oakland Raiders played the then-Houston Oilers.